cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 is supposed to be erased directly after computation of the KEM shared secret and ciphertext.

-HPKE ciphertexts are not forward-secure with respect to receipient compromise.
-In the Base and Auth modes, a given ciphertext can be decrypted if the recipient's private decryption key is compromised.
-In the PSK and AuthPSK modes, a given ciphertext can be decrypted if the recipient's private key and the PSK are compromised.

 ### Bad Ephemeral Randomness

 If the randomness used for KEM encapsulation is bad, i.e. of low entropy or